awsdocs/amazon-gamelift-developer-guide/doc_source/spot-tasks.md

 # Using Spot Instances with GameLift<a name="spot-tasks"></a>

 When setting up your hosting resources, you have the option of using Spot Instances, On\-Demand Instances, or a combination\.
-Learn more about how GameLift uses Spot Instances in [On\-Demand versus Spot Instances](gamelift-ec2-instances.md#gamelift-ec2-instances-spot)\.
+Learn more about how GameLift uses Spot Instances in [On\-Demand Instances versus Spot Instances](gamelift-ec2-instances.md#gamelift-ec2-instances-spot)\.
 If you choose to use Spot fleets, you'll need to make a few adjustments to your game integration\.

 Are you using FlexMatch for matchmaking?
 You can add Spot fleets to your existing game session queues for matchmaking placements\.